facelessuser/Rummage/docs/installation.md

 ## Installation
 There are two recommended ways to install rummage.

 1. Install via `#!bash python setup.py build` and `#!bash python setup.py install`.
 You should then be able to access Rummage from the command line via `rummage` or `rummage --path mydirectory`.
-You can also access the experimental CLI `rumcl <args>` as well.

 2. If developing on rummage, you can install via `#!bash pip install --editable .`.
 This method will allow you to instantly see your changes without reinstalling which is great for developing.
 If you want to do this in a virtual machine, you can.
 Like the first method, you should then be able to access Rummage from the command line via `rummage` or `rummage --path mydirectory`.
-You can also access the experimental CLI `rumcl <args>` as well.